Blaby Library Community Project

 Co-creation is always at the heart of every project we undertake, and we wanted to involve the wider community in choosing the focus of our project.

-With the results in we decided to go ahead with the Story Trail project that would include featuring AR artwork.
+With the results in we decided to go ahead with the Story Trail project, featuring AR artwork.
 In the end, we were really excited to be able to include elements of all four suggested ideas into our final project.

 - Discussing and choosing the locations for the stop on our Story Trail